andrewt0301/hse-acos-course/docs/part1ca/12_MMIO/lecture.md

 1. ###### TheCircle

    Write a program that draws a circle in `RARS Bitmap Display`.
-   To draw a circle mean to paint all points with such coordinates that a distance from point `X`/`Y` is not greater than `R`.
+   To draw a circle means to paint all points with such coordinates that their distance from point `X`/`Y` is not greater than `R`.
    The program inputs 5 non-negative numbers: `X`, `Y`, `R`, color of the circle, and color of the background.